 - Building a product from scratch

-- Adding custom features/integrations to a current solution
+- Adding bespoke software features/integrations to a current solution

 - Designing a web application